LBaaS/lbaas-api/lbaas-tenant-api.md

 *HTTP standard request headers*

 **Accept** - Internet media types that are acceptable in the response.
-HP Cloud LBaaS supports the media type application/json.
+HP Cloud LBaaS API supports the media type 'application/json'.

 **Content-Length** - The length of the request body in octets (8-bit bytes).

 **Content-Type** - The Internet media type of the request body.
 Used with POST and PUT requests.
+HP Cloud LBaaS API supports 'application/json'.

 *Non-standard request headers*